Marco Rosso

 I’m a 5th-year PhD candidate in Economics at the University of Bologna.

-My research interests orbit around Political Economy, Economics of Crime, Experimental Economics, and Behavioral Economics—perfect for anyone who enjoys uncomfortable questions, ethical dilemmas, and datasets that are impossible to find.
+My research interests orbit around Political Economy, Crime Economics, Experimental Economics, and Behavioral Economics—perfect for anyone who enjoys uncomfortable questions, ethical dilemmas, and datasets that are impossible to find.

-When I’m not trying to make sense of chaos (spoiler: chaos wins), I am the Teaching Assistant for the following courses: Introduction to Behavioral Economics, Game Theory, Political Economy, and Microeconomics.
-Basically, I try to explain complex concepts using unlikely metaphors and fake confidence.
+Mainwhile—when I’m not trying to make sense of chaos (spoiler: chaos always wins)—I am the Teaching Assistant for the following courses: Industrial Economics, Econometrics, Political Economy, and Python for Economists.
+Basically, I try to explain complex concepts and codes using unlikely metaphors and fake confidence.

 And finally, to give meaning to this whole circus: I organize the DSE Afterwork Drinks.
 A monthly event where we talk about academia, life, broken dreams, and calls for proposals about to expire—though with a drink in hand, which changes everything.